ChicagoPark/ADV-DL/README.md

 + Benefits 1: Different from numerical differentiation, backpropagation saves the differentiation result matrix` from the the highest layer.
 + Benefits 2: Then goes down `with saved matrix`.
 Thus, it is robust in memory utility and the amount of operation.

+!
+Simple Algorithm 1: Take the derivative (gradient) of the loss with respect to each parameter !
+Simple Algorithm 2: Shift parameters in order to minimize loss

 ```

 > <img width="950" alt="IMG" src="https://user-images.githubusercontent.com/73331241/160856967-d7de2f36-f8bb-491b-b9f3-4b3c76186494.jpeg">